Coastline-XploitClub/CCDC-26/Checklists/Windows Updated Checklist.md

     wget -O sysmonconfig.xml https://raw.githubusercontent.com/olafhartong/sysmon-modular/master/sysmonconfig.xml
 ## 4. Move the sysmonconfig.xml to sysmon folder. sysmonconfig.xml and Sysmon.exe must be in the same folder.
     mv sysmonconfig.xml .\sysmon
-## 5. Run the following command to install sysmon.
+## 5. You need to be in the Sysmon's folder in order to Run the following command to install sysmon.
+Use cd sysmon to be there.
+    cd Sysmom
     .\Sysmon.exe -accepteula -i .\sysmonconfig.xml
 ## 6. TOP Sysmon Event IDs FOR HUNTING
    Event ID 1 – Process Create